gxclarke/bootstrap-app/docs/getting-started.md

 slug: getting-started
 ---

-## Download
+## <a name="download"></a>Download
 The Bootstrap App Framework has a few easy ways to quickly get started depending on how you want to use it within your project:
 {: .lead }

 ### Download CSS

 This is super easy.
 Just download the single CSS file, reference it in your markup, and you're done.

 <a href="{{ site.dist }}/css/bootstrap-app.css" class="btn btn-lg btn-primary">Download CSS</a>

 ### Download Less Source

 Just like Bootstrap, the Bootstrap App Framework is built with Less, a pre-processor for CSS.

-<a href="{{ site.dist }}/archive/bootstrap-app.zip" class="btn btn-lg btn-primary">Download Source</a>
+<a href="{{ site.dist }}/archive/bootstrap-app.zip" class="btn btn-lg btn-primary">Download Less</a>

-Lorem ipsum dolor
+The `bootstrap-app.less` file imports all the other Less files for generating the `bootstrap-app.css` file.

- sit amet, consectetur adipiscing elit.
-Nullam aliquam et nisl vitae mollis.
-Vivamus vel ipsum convallis nibh dapibus rutrum.
-Donec ullamcorper augue a malesuada cursus.
-Sed in nisi dignissim, dictum turpis in, vehicula sapien.
-Sed vel sem pretium, auctor dui sed, vestibulum tortor.
-Vivamus ut arcu tortor.
-Praesent vitae dolor sit amet nunc gravida accumsan ac sit amet diam.
+If you are  compiling Bootstrap from its Less file, then you should copy the contents of `bootstrap-app.less` into one of your existing Less file, excluding the `bootstrap-variable.less` file, since those will already be defined.

-## Using With or Without Bootstrap
+## <a name="using-without-bootstrap"></a>Using Without Bootstrap

-## Browser Compatibility
+Bootstrap App follows the conventions of Bootstrap, references Bootstrap Less variables, and includes styling where necessary to ensure Bootstrap App components work well existing Bootstrap components and styles.
+However, use of Bootstrap App is entirely optional.
+Regardless of whether you are downloading the CSS or the Less source files, Bootstrap App will work correctly even when Bootstrap is not included.

-{% highlight js %}
+## <a name="browser-compat"></a>Browser Compatibility

-function test() {
+Bootstrap App uses CSS3 Flex Box capabilities to enable fine grained control over the layout of items within a container.
+Since Flex Box is a relatively new specification it is not supported by older browsers.
+Flex Box has also undergone some syntax changes since its original proposal, so some older browsers that included Flex Box support did so using a different syntax than the final specification.
+Bootstrap App includes support for the older syntaxes to maximize browser compatibility.

-  console.log("notice the blank line before this function?");
+The minimum supported version of Internet Explorer is IE 10.
+Other browsers update themselves automatically, and we support the latest versions of those.
-}
+Opera Mini is not supported.

-{% endhighlight %}
+See [caniuse.com](http://caniuse.com/#feat=flexbox) for more information on Flex Box support.